Jonathan W Scott

 Chair of the Nominations & Governance Committee

-Will Dawkins is a member of the UK board and CEO practice at a leading international executive search company.
+Will Dawkins (Chair of the Nominations & Governance Committee) is a member of the UK board and CEO practice at a leading international executive search company.
 He was previously Foreign Editor and subsequently Publishing Editor and Assistant Editor of the Financial Times.
-He is chair of the Evelyn Trust, the Cambridge-based medical research charity.
+He is the former chair and current trustee of the Evelyn Trust, the Cambridge based medical research charity.

 Nick Finlayson-Brown is Head of Office for a national law firm’s Cambridge office.
 He specialises in commercial and real estate where he has over 25 years of experience acting as relationship partner for a number of the firm’s key clients in the private, charities and public sectors based locally, in London and across the UK in connection with the development of and investment in property assets.
 Nick also heads the firm’s China Team with the aim of facilitating the entry of UK businesses into the Chinese market and Chinese investors investing in the UK businesses.
 Nick is a champion for diversity and inclusion within the firm, something that he is keen to see embraced in the wider community.
 Further afield, Nick is a Director of Cambridge BID Ltd and a trustee of Saffron Hall Trust.